 Elexon will publish a Category three controlled document (the aforementioned Open Data CSD) on its Website as P398 is implemented.
 It will detail the P398 process and how Elexon will triage, categorise and mitigate data requests.
 The Workgroup considered whether this should be a BSC Procedural (BSCP) document or other type of document.
 However, Category three documents were introduced to allow for a relatively simple change process should it be required, and where the BSC is not asking Parties or Party Agents to do something i.e. the BSC is not putting requirements on them.
-Given that the aim of P398 is to make data as accessible, the Panel agrees with the Workgroup that access should not be hampered by having to wait for changes to governance to allow the data to be released, but recognised that there does need to be some formal governance in place and felt that a Category three document was the best way ahead.
+Given that the aim of P398 is to make data as accessible, the Workgroup did not want access to be hampered by having to wait for changes to governance to allow the data to be released, but recognised that there does need to be some formal governance in place and felt that a Category three document was the best way ahead.